 - Access.
 Hardscape navigation, mature gardens, fenced backyards, or houses with no side-gate access add labour.
 Open access cuts time.

 - Water-supply distance.
-Long mainline runs from the house to the manifold add material and trench-feet.
+Long mainline runs from the house to the manifold add pipe and trench-feet.
 Subdivision lots are short; rural acreage can be long.

 - Property complications.
 Slopes that need pressure-managed zone splits, multiple sun exposures requiring different watering schedules, well-water systems requiring pump-aware design (typical in Erin, Orangeville, rural Caledon).